BarrettFrost/Website/README.txt

 The server implemented using the express.js framework.
 When the app runs the server listens on port 8080.
 The server uses https with certificates to secure connections from a web server to a browser.
 The databases is connected to the server and when the server recieve a request middleware is used to query the sql database and then sends back json containing the animal data.
-URL validation has been implemented using middleware, so when // is used in the URL and error will be thrown.
+URL validation has been implemented using middleware, so when // is used in the URL and error will be thrown so you can't jump out the public folder.
 Also when a user specifys a class, the class section of the URL has to contain only alphabet characters.